HISTORY OF EDUCATION IN PASCO COUNTY

 On June 13, 1973, the school board for the first time declined to approve the appointment of a nun to teach at the St. Joseph school.
 The board directed Sister Mildred Gelis to seek a lay teacher.
 The school was scheduled to switch to a mandatory attendance zone on July 9.
 In past years the school’s enrollment had been on a voluntary basis.

-The building formerly occupied by St. Joseph Elementary School is now Sacred Heart Early Childhood Center.
+The building formerly occupied by St. Joseph Elementary School later became the Sacred Heart Early Childhood Center.
+It was demolished in June 2017.

 [Some of the preceding information is from McCormick.]